 There's almost nothing more difficult to manage than an uncomfortable pair of beautiful shoes.
-It's tough because it's one of those few situations in which you will invariably choose hours of pain for beauty.
 But it doesn't have to be that way.
 Here are four ways to stretch your shoes.

-At Shoes of Prey you can tell us how you'd like your shoes made — a little wider across the toes, or perhaps a little narrower around the heel — so we can prevent these problems from happening with your shoes.
-But regardless of this, you probably have a few of those uncomfortable beautiful shoes in the cupboard, or potentially you're beautiful new Shoes of Prey shoes need just a little bit more width, so we thought we'd share a few shoe-stretching techniques with you.
+At Shoes of Prey we have options for narrow and wide shoes, so we can prevent these problems from happening with your shoes.
+But, regardless of this, you probably have a few of those uncomfortable beautiful shoes in the cupboard, or potentially your beautiful new Shoes of Prey shoes need just a little bit more width, so we thought we'd share a few shoe-stretching techniques with you.

-The second tip comes from a YouTube video by Michelle Phan, based on the principle of water expanding when frozen.
+STRETCH WITH ICEThe first tip comes from a YouTube video by Michelle Phan, based on the principle of water expanding when it freezes.
 Basically you fill up watertight bags with water (I just use ziplock bags), put them inside the toes of the shoes and then put them in the freezer overnight.
 As the water expands, it will gently stretch your shoes.
 Do be careful to use tough bags so the water doesn’t leak onto your shoe.
 For a comprehensive tutorial checkout the video here.

-Thirdly is a cute one Belinda shared with us.
-We made her wedding shoes for her wedding and in the lead up to the big day Belinda undertook some of her own shoe stretching at home to make sure these shoes were a perfect fit.
+STRETCH WITH A BOTTLEOur second tip for stretching your shoes comes from Belinda.
+We made her bridal shoes for her wedding and in the lead up to the big day Belinda undertook some of her own shoe stretching at home to make sure these shoes were a perfect fit.
 She simply selected some bottles that are (kind of) foot shaped, wrapped them in something soft (face washers) and pushed them into the toes of the shoes.
 Belinda left them overnight and it worked a treat.
 Some people use potatoes so, you know, whatever works!